Our Services

 Helpful Resources

-Hardened bentonite clay in the colon can absorb fluids, expand into a solid cast that blocks stool passage, and lead to severe pain, distension, vomiting, and life threatening complications such as perforation, ischemia, and sepsis that require emergency medical extraction.
+Hardened bentonite clay in the colon can absorb fluids and expand into a solid cast that blocks stool passage.
+This obstruction may cause severe abdominal pain, distension, vomiting, and life-threatening complications including bowel perforation, ischemia, and sepsis—often requiring emergency medical extraction.

 Hardened clay in the colon is a serious medical problem that can quickly become life-threatening if not treated promptly.
 Although bentonite clay is sometimes used as a digestive "cleanser," it can swell, bind together and form an obstruction.
 Understanding why this happens and how bentonite clay bowel obstruction management works can help you recognize danger signs and seek the right care fast.